-Bitcoin difficulty is basically the metric that determines how hard it is to mine a Bitcoin block at any given point in time.
+BTC difficulty is basically the metric that determines how hard it is to mine a Bitcoin block at any given point in time.
 Blocks are mined by solving hashes below a certain threshold with computing power, so changing the difficulty of a block’s hash can have a huge impact on how much computing power is needed to solve the next block.
-The minimum difficulty is 1, and the maximum difficulty is a number large enough to not have to worry about the limit becoming a problem at any point in the future.
+The minimum index is 1, and a maximum is a number large enough to not have to worry about the limit becoming a problem at any point in the future.
 The effective maximum difficulty is basically the same as 2^224.

 What is the Purpose of Bitcoin Difficulty?

 The main purpose of BTC difficulty is to regulate the creation of new bitcoins.
 The Bitcoin protocol was setup to allow the creation of new bitcoins every ten minutes, and the difficulty is the number that regulates how quickly those bitcoins are created.
 The BTC difficulty is updated every 2016 blocks to make sure that the blocks are not coming out too fast or slow.
 In most cases, the difficulty needs to be increased to make it more difficult to mine new blocks on the Bitcoin blockchain.
 This is due to the fact that there always seems to be more computing power added to the network hashrate on a daily basis.

 Why Difficulty is Important for Miners

 While most everyday Bitcoin users don’t pay much attention to the current difficulty, it’s an extremely important number in the Bitcoin mining community.
 When someone is pointing their hashing power at the Bitcoin network, the difficulty basically gives them an idea of how quickly they’ll be able to get a return on their investment.
 The difficulty is based on the total hashing power of the Bitcoin network, and having a larger share of that hashing power means you have a better chance of mining bitcoins during that period of time.